Back

 Summary

+An "Edit this page" button gives anyone the ability to contribute to the site as they wish.
 The hope is that this project will be picked up by the community and be iterated upon as a community-driven resource.
 UX thrives when it's applied in the real world, and this project has illuminated that fact.